shaneosullivan/rachelandgarywedding/index.md

 ### Contact

-Gary & Rachel are reaching out to all guests via email or text, so please reply to them if you need anything.
+Gary & Rachel are contacting to all guests via email or text, so please reply to them if you need anything.
+The email address is organisedweddingfun@gmail.com